algolia/tutorials/front-end-javascript/Algolia Real Time Search with Twitter typeahead.js.md

 });
 ```

-So that is all we need in order to have nice type ahead/auto complete functionality tied to our Aloglia real time search.
+So that is all we need in order to have nice type ahead/auto complete functionality tied to our Algolia real time search.
 What is happening here is as we type in the input field, the typeahead component is firing off searches using the ```ttAdapter``` we hooked in as the source.
 As results come back, the typeahead component pulls out the ```name``` field from each ```hit``` and shows that in the dropdown.

 ### Make it a little prettier